 I have one daughter and she, alongside my need to get to grips with a totally different pedagogy, inspired me to complete a Masters in Childhood Studies and Early Years.
 This course was inspiring and involved an Action Research project where I put my theory into practice by building my own Early Years business in Vietnam.
 Here I educated both parents and children in the value of play as the most important vehicle for learning in the Early Years.
 I learnt a great deal on the importance of interactions with both children and their parents.

 Upon completing the course I was awarded a distinction and it was wonderful to receive this award at the Leeds Beckett Masters ceremony with my daughter watching on.
-Currently, I am very fortunate to teach in my third year of Reception within an International School in Taiwan.
-My husband also teaches within Primary (Key Stage 2) and my daughter now is in Year 3.
+Currently, I teach am in my sixth year teaching Reception in an international school.
+My husband also teaches within Primary (Key Stage 2).

-I am a keen writer and author, my passion is the ‘lived stories’ of others, but I have also been investigating my own, within autoethnography.
-In July, I presented at the 2021 Autoethnography Conference which retold my experiences as a trainee teacher.
-I regularly write for my school newsletter and quarterly magazine, Connect.
+I am a keen writer and authored a book, a guide for aspiring international teachers.
+My passion is the ‘lived stories’ of others, but I have also been investigating my own, within auto-ethnography.
+I presented at the 2021 Autoethnography Conference which retold my experiences as a trainee teacher.
+I have been commissioned to lead on international teaching for the National College as well as EAL in Early Years for Across Cultures.
+Further, I will present and write for Kinderly this year.
+My work has been recorded in two of Tamsin Grimmer’s books, as case studies for loving practice.

 I am also a passionate supporter of those in education.
 In 2021, I set up #WomenEdTw (WomenEd Taiwan).
 With the support of two others, I organise networking and support events for women in education.
 My aim is to give others the confidence and support to apply for roles outside of their comfort zone.